broadinstitute/ops-terra-utils/wdl/GetAndDeleteOrphanedFilesFromDataset/README.md

 | **max_backoff_time**         | Optional.
 The total amount of time allowed for retrying API calls.           | Int      |
 | **batch_size_to_list_files** | Optional.
 Specifies the batch size when listing files.                       | Int      |
 | **docker**                   | Optional.
 Allows the use of a different Docker image.                        | String   |

+## Outputs table:
+This script does not have any outputs.
+If you run this with `delete_orphaned_files` set to `false` then you can view the logs lines, including the orphaned uuids, in the stderr file.